A renewable energy future? Yes we can

-This is part one of "Fight The Power", a series about the people, organisations and countries transforming the way we think about energy for the better.
+This is part one of "Fight The Power," a series about the people, organizations and countries transforming the way we think about energy for the better.

 Iceland isn't blessed with much wind or sunlight.
 Not only does that make vitamin D a commodity, it also means solar and wind power is hard to come by.